Cluster Population Demographics in NGC 628 Derived from Stochastic Population Synthesis Models: Discussion

 In \autoref{ssec:completeness} we explain our method to derive the completeness function $P_{\mathrm{obs}}(\mathbf{m})$ for the data and the library.
 Knowledge of this function, coupled to our forward-modelling techniques, allows us to avoid the traditional method of excluding clusters with masses $\lesssim 5000$ M$_{\odot}$ and ages $\gtrsim 200$ Myr, and in turn allowing us to use essentially all of the LEGUS catalogue, rather than only $\approx 25\%$ of it as in previous work \citep[e.g.,][]{LEGUS2017}.
 However, our approach is sensitive to our completeness estimates, which therefore represent a potential source of systematic error.
 To test this possibility, we repeat the numerical experiments with a more conservative approach of only including clusters where we estimate the completeness is $\geq 90\%$.
 This reduces the sample to 1120 clusters, but ensures that $P_\mathrm{obs}(\mathbf{m})$ never varies by more than 10\%, and thus errors in it have little effect.

-We compare the mass and age parameters we derive using this reduced catalogue to those we obtain from the full catalogue in \autoref{fig:Div_comp_am4Mb} and \autoref{fig:Div_comp_aTTb}, respectively.
-We find that the regions of allowed parameter space for both the parameters describing mass ($\alpha_{M_4}$, $\log M_\mathrm{break}$) and those describing age ($\alpha_T$, $\log T_\mathrm{MID}$) are consistent.
-The probability peaks are slightly more concentrated for the high completeness sample, but are almost entirely overlapping with the probability maxima we obtain for the full catalogue; the results are consistent at the $1\sigma$ level.
-We see the similarity of the different physical parameters as shown in Figures \ref{fig:Div_comp_am4Mb} and \ref{fig:Div_comp_aTTb}.
-Notably, we found consistent overlapping regions in these three plots.
-In addition, the red contours fitted with high completeness values have close probability peaks but are more concentrated than the entire catalogue consisting of the fainter clusters.
+Examining \autoref{fig:trimmed_mass} and \autoref{fig:trimmed_age}, we find that the regions of allowed parameter space for both the parameters describing mass ($\alpha_{M}$, $\log M_\mathrm{break}$) and those describing age ($\alpha_T$, $\log T_\mathrm{MID}$) are slightly more concentrated for the high completeness sample, but are almost entirely overlapping with the probability maxima we obtain for the full catalogue; the results are consistent at the $1\sigma$ level.
 We therefore conclude that possible systematic errors in the completeness function have at most a trivial impact on the outcome.